Politics of Ukraine: Judicial branch

 Laws, acts of the parliament and the Cabinet, presidential edicts, and acts of the Crimean parliament (Autonomous Republic of Crimea) may be nullified by the Constitutional Court of Ukraine when they are found to violate the Constitution of Ukraine.
 Other normative acts are subject to judicial review.
 The Supreme Court of Ukraine is the main body in the system of courts of general jurisdiction.

 The Constitution of Ukraine provides for trials by jury.
 This has not yet been implemented in practice.
 Moreover, some courts provided for by legislation as still in project, as is the case for, e.g., the Court of Appeals of Ukraine.
 The reform of the judicial branch is presently underway.

 Important is also the Office of the Prosecutor General of Ukraine, granted the broad rights of control and supervision.

 Administrative divisions

 Ukraine is divided into 24 oblasts (regions).
-Each oblast is divided into rayons (districts).
-The current administrative divisions remain the same as the local administrations of the Soviet Union.
-The heads of the oblast and rayon are appointed and dismissed by the President of Ukraine.
+Each oblast is divided into raions (districts).
+The current administrative divisions remain the same as the local administrations of Soviet Ukraine.
+The heads of the oblasts and raions are appointed and dismissed by the president of Ukraine.
 They serve as representatives of the central government in Kyiv.
 They govern over locally elected assemblies.
 This system encourages regional elites to compete fiercely for control over the central government and the position of the president.